 This type of search, which is a legal requirement, is carried out to ensure that the seller of the property is the registered owner.

 This is payable on completion for transferring the property from the seller into your name.

 This is the payment to the Land Registry for a copy of the deeds to your property if you are selling your home.

 Also known as a CHAPS payment, this is the fee required by your conveyancer to transfer funds from your mortgage lender to the seller.

-Depending on the type of property and the area in which you buy your house, other more specialist searches might have to be undertaken (and sometimes these are demanded by the lender).
-These may include:
+Depending on the type of property and the area in which you buy, other more specialist searches might have to be undertaken.
+Sometimes these are demanded by the mortgage provider.

-This search is usually undertaken where the property is situated on or near industrial areas or other potentially polluting ground (such as a landfill site), and will report on whether there is any risk to health, or whether the value of your home will decrease because of the pollutants.
+This is usually undertaken when the property is situated on or near an industrial area or other potentially polluting ground, such as a landfill site.
+It will look at whether there is any risk to health or whether the value of your home will decrease because of the pollutants.

-This is a much more detailed search than the local search, and reports on any development projects up to a radius of 250 metres from the property, and includes details of the crime report of the area, the performance of any local schools, and what services are available in the vicinity.
+A planning search is much more detailed than the local search.
+It reports on any development projects up to a radius of 250 metres from the property, local crime, the performance of local schools and what services are available in the vicinity.